-Every summer, Paris Beaches - or Paris Plages, as they're called in French - pop up along the banks of the Seine River, Bassin de la Villette, and other locations, transforming the riverside into a city resort with beach chairs and umbrellas, gardens, cabanas, and even three large swimming pools.
+Every summer, Paris Beaches - or Paris Plages, as they're called in French - pop up along the banks of the Seine River, the Bassin de la Villette, and Hotel de Ville, transforming the riverside into a city resort with beach chairs and umbrellas, gardens, cabanas, and even three large swimming pools.

-Pop-up bars, cafes, and ice cream stands along the water and even on barges add to the festive ambiance.
+Pop-up bars, planned and impromptu concerts, dancing on the quais, sand-filled pétanque courts for boules, cafes, and ice cream stands along the water and on river-side barges add to the festive ambiance.

 Paris Plages spans a two-month period from early July through late August or early September.

-Locations vary a bit from year to year.
-This year includes the Seine River banks along the 1st, 4th, 6th, and 7th arrondissements in central Paris, the immensely popular Bassin de la Villette where most of the water sports take place, and Trocadero Gardens (Jardins du Trocadero), where some of the 2024 Summer Olympics in Paris will take place.
+This year includes the usual locations along the Seine River banks in the 1st, 4th, 6th, and 7th arrondissements in central Paris, the immensely popular Bassin de la Villette where most of the water sports take place, the large plaza in front of Hotel de Ville in the 4th arrondissement (focused on 2024 Olympics festivities rather than beaches this year, but still a lot of fun), and of course, the new "beach" area along both sides of Canal Saint-Martin.

 Along both sides of the Seine River in the heart of the city, Paris Plages transforms the entire Parc Rives de Seine - a beautiful park created from a former highway - into a scene from the French Riviera with beach chairs, colorful umbrellas, palm trees, and entertainment.